HenrikJoreteg/ICanHaz.js/README.md

 ###Step 3. - There is no step 3!

+##What else do I need to know?
+For simplicity and ease of use, ICanHaz includes Mustache.js (inside a closure) that way you can just include `<script src="ICanHaz.min.js"></script>` along with jQuery and you're off *haz*'ing stuffs.
+Luckily Mustache and Mustache.js are generously MIT licensed.
+Mr. Github founder himself Chris Wanstrath ([@defunkt](http://twitter.com/defunkt)) created mustache.
+Read the [mustache documentation](http://mustache.github.com) for more info.

 ##Why would we need this?
 Because building html elements using javascript or jQuery is ugly: